ahupowerdns/sobscan/README.md

 Many projects make scans of the entire internet to count the number of servers for certain protocols, or how these servers behave.

-In contract, this program attempts to not scan the entire internet, but by making use of statistics, arrive at useful numbers with a minimal amount of traffic.
+In contrast, this program attempts to not scan the entire internet, but by making use of statistics, arrive at useful numbers with a minimal amount of traffic.